DanielCreagh/DanielCreagh.github.io/docs/Fun_with_GREP.md

 % grep -rl $oldstring * | xargs sed -i "s/$oldstring/$newstring/g"
 ```

-using `GREP` to gather the filesn then using `SED` to do the replacements within that file.
+using `GREP` to gather the files, then using `SED` to do the replacements within that file.
 (I'm guessing GREP is more efficient at finding than `SED` and hence we don't just `SED` on all the files).
 Let's break it down:

 * `grep -rl $oldstring *` this is our previous command (note we're using `-l` to just grab the filenames)
 * `|` pipe: passing the file names into the following command `sed`